 Women’s right to participate in online culture is a critical part of full participation in public life.

-Another way of abusing women writers is online bullying like stalking and mobbing, DDoSiNg (meaning to hack their blogs and websites down or to crash their email-browsers), sending them rape and revenge-porn-videos, putting their face on naked nudes and putting these pics online, and spreading false information about their bio or enterprise.
+Another way of abusing women writers is online bullying like stalking and mobbing, DDoSiNg (meaning to hack their blogs and websites down or to crash their email-browsers), sending them rape and revenge-porn-videos, photoshopping their faces onto pornographic images and putting these pics online, and spreading false information about their bio or enterprise.

 A report from the World Health Organization called violence against women „a global health problem of epidemic proportion“, from domestic abuse, stalking, and street harassment to sex trafficking, rape, and murder.
 This epidemic is thriving in the petri dish of social media.

-The German journalist and feminist Anna Wizorek as well as the TV-Journalist Anja Reschke also report, they are receiving threats to be killed and raped; they call it: „a mirror of society“.
-Wizorek is writing about sexism, while Reschke is the head of politics news.
+German journalist and feminist Anna Wizorek as well as TV-Journalist Anja Reschke also report having received threats to be killed and raped; they call it: „a mirror of society“.
+Wizorek writes about sexism, while Reschke is the head of politics for NDR radio.

-Maybe the outright abuse of female journalists and women writers on the internet is just another attempt to get control over any woman who pretends to have a voice.
+Maybe the outright abuse of female journalists and women writers on the internet is just another attempt to get control over any woman who raises her voice.

 Do not feed the trolls.
 Or: What to do?

-Should someone be responsible to block or allow – or is this against freedom of opinion?
+Should someone be responsible to block or allow it – or would this be against freedom of speech?
 Social media companies like Facebook often do nothing against violence or hate speech against women.